sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 01-06-2018

+- https://www.wrike.com/ A project management/kanban/gantt/etc. tools for your business

 # 31-05-2018

 - https://www.w3.org/TR/websub/ WebSub, a new standard to deal with HTTP web hooks